-On occasion, an attorney, or probation or pretrial services officer may fail to show up for an appointment for an interview at a detention center or other holding facility.
+On occasion, an attorney, or probation or pretrial services officer may fail to keep an appointment for an interview at a detention center or other holding facility.
 The interpreter should contact the assignment desk for further instructions after 15 minutes of waiting.